-- Required attachments are submitted and complete. - Organization demonstrates a process of financial planning and monitoring. - Organization demonstrates sustainable operations. - Organization has an active finance committee, which includes individuals with financial expertise. - Organization has clean audit results as evidenced by auditor's opinion and input regarding internal controls and material weaknesses in their last completed fiscal year, OR no material concerns are apparent on Form 990 or Form 990-EZ. - Organization has a balanced budget or surplus (deficit) of operating revenues over operating expenses for FY2025.
-Adjustments may be considered for magnitude as well as current projections scenarios, approved budget for next fiscal year, and strength of balance sheet. - Organization has a balanced budget or surplus (deficit) of operating revenues over operating expenses for previous 3-year average.
-Adjustments may be considered for magnitude as well as current projections scenarios, approved budget for next fiscal year, and strength of balance sheet. - Balance Sheet Ratios: Current Ratio GOAL >= 1, or positive trend. - Balance Sheet Ratios: Leverage Ratio GOAL <=30%, or positive trend. - Balance Sheet Cash Reserve: Current Balance Sheet GOAL >= 3 months, or positive trend.
+- Required attachments are submitted and complete. - Organization demonstrates a process of financial planning and monitoring. - Organization demonstrates sustainable operations. - Organization has an active finance committee, which includes individuals with financial expertise (see board list attachment in Organization Information section). - Organization has clean audit results as evidenced by auditor's opinion and input regarding internal controls and material weaknesses in their last completed fiscal year, OR no material concerns are apparent on Form 990 or Form 990-EZ. - Organization has a balanced budget or surplus (deficit) of operating revenues over operating expenses for FY2025.
+Adjustments may be considered for magnitude as well as current projections scenarios, approved budget for next fiscal year, and strength of balance sheet. - Organization has a balanced budget or surplus (deficit) of operating revenues over operating expenses for the previous 3-year average.
+Adjustments may be considered for magnitude as well as current projections scenarios, approved budget for next fiscal year, and strength of balance sheet. - Balance Sheet Ratios: Current Ratio GOAL >=1, or positive trend. - Balance Sheet Ratios: Leverage Ratio GOAL <= 30%, or positive trend. - Balance Sheet Cash Reserve: Current Balance Sheet GOAL >= 3 months, or positive trend. - Operating Reserve Ratio: Average Monthly Expenses to Unrestricted Net Assets Goal >= 3.0 months